… and yet another target for members of the sick Save Lennox Hate Campaign.

-Yes, Roxanne Summers again (aka one of these in disguise > link), aided by Kel Leigh, who should have been Sectioned long ago along with her equally sick and disturbed husband Steve Leigh.
+Yes, Roxanne Summers (aka Sarah Gunther) again, aided by Kel Leigh, who should have been Sectioned long ago along with her equally sick and disturbed husband Steve Leigh.

-When her vindictive post didn’t achieve the desired effect, Summers stepped up…
+When her vindictive post didn’t achieve the desired effect, Gunther stepped up…

-This time Summers’ stench attracted more flies in the form of Julie Pardoe (who went AWOL just after the Summers’ profile permanently disappeared.
+This time Summers (Gunther) stench attracted more flies in the form of Julie Pardoe (who went AWOL just after the Summers’ profile permanently disappeared.
 Oddly enough Pardoe was one ID we thought might actually be real – seems we were wrong).

 Then there’s our old friend Vermin buzzing around and, of course, Kirsten Lawrence, who rarely let a chance slip to land on a target.

 The people ‘liking’ Summer’s montage are Deb Gooner Gathercole, Heather Jones (aka Page/ Ismay/ AWP), Sam Bellamy, Kate Smith, Karin Kulessa and permanently brown-nosed Lawrence.